|Samuel Ward||Mary Hilliard|

 |Samuel Ward II bp.
 18 Nov 1638 in Hingham, m.
 1) Abigail Maverick (bp.
 12 Jan 1645 in Salem, d. bef.
 1684); eight children: John, Mercy, Mary, Remember, Abigail, Elizabeth, Martha, and Samuel Ward; 2) Sarah Bradstreet Hubbard (b.
 1636 in Andover, Massachusetts, 17 Apr 1704 in Marlborough, Middlesex, Massachusetts); d.
 1690 or 1691 in Marblehead|

-Mary Hilliard died shortly after their arrival in Massachusetts, but her husband, Samuel, and her three children lived their lives among people whose families traveled more frequently than most of the families in the branch.
+Mary Hilliard died shortly after their arrival in Massachusetts, but her husband, Samuel, and their three children lived their lives among people whose families traveled more frequently than most of the families in the branch.
 Two of the three children married Marbleheaders and raised their families there.
-This family brought us in proximity by marriage to the history of the Mayflower and to the the governorship of the Massachusetts Bay Colony and the first published writer in the Colonies.
+This family brought us in proximity by marriage of their son Samuel to the history of the Mayflower and to the the governorship of the Massachusetts Bay.
+Samuel's first wife was Abigail Maverick, daughter of Moses Maverick and his Mayflower wife, Remember Allerton.
+Samuel married as his second wife Sarah Bradstreet Hubbard, the widow of Richard and daughter of the Massachusetts Bay Colony Governor Simon Bradstreet and his wife Anne Dudley, the first-published writer in the Colonies.

 Samuel Ward, his wife Mary Hilliard, and two of their children rived from England in 1636 or 1637.
 Samuel had received a land grant on the lower plain of Hingham in 1636.
 In the following year, he became a freeman and served as deputy to the General Court.
 His wife, Mary, died in Hingham in the fall of 1638 about ten days after the baptism of their son, Samuel, II.
 He later, but before 1656, married the widow Frances Pitcher Rycroft.
 In 1643, he obtained permission to set up a corn mill for the use of the town.
 He owned a considerable amount of property in Hingham, Hull, and Charlestown.
 He soon after moved to Hull where he remained less than ten years before moving to Charlestown, where he became a large landowner.
 In 1665, he and Frances sold three lots of land in Hingham totaling 37 acres (2, 10, and 25 acres).
 When he died in 1689, he left a legacy to Frances (and the assets she had brought with her to the marriage); he left a bequest to his son Samuel and Samuel's children; he left land in Hull to his daughter, Mary, and her husband Ambrose Gale; and a house in Cambridge to his son-in-law, Isaac Lobdell.
 He also left 30 acres that was "Bomkin" Island to Harvard University with the wish that it be known as Ward's Island, the rents from which to be used for the easement of charges to students in the common.